Skip to main content

 caution

-Note: Use unique IDs for each object and user within your application domain when creating relationship tuples for OpenFGA.
-This guide uses first names and simple IDs as an easy-to-follow example.
+Use unique ids for each object and user within your application domain when creating relationship tuples for OpenFGA.
+This example first names and simple ids as an easy-to-follow example.

 Modeling Concepts: Concentric Relationships